Staszewskip/Library/README.md

 How to run application:
 1) Create mySQL database "kodilla_library" using port 3306
-2) Create new user and add to environmental variables - more details in application.properties
+2) Use root/create new user and add to environmental variables - more details in application.properties
-3) Add priviliges for user to this database, command:
-GRANT ALL PRIVILEGES ON kodilla_library.* to **< username >**

 ### [Endpoints documentation  - Swagger](http://localhost:8080/swagger-ui/index.html)
 Please note that application must be run before using Swagger